Supermarket competition

 Expanding MultiProof eligibility

-Supermarket developers will also be able to more easily apply for MultiProof approvals to enable replicable designs to be easily built across the country.
+Supermarket developers are now able to more easily apply for MultiProof approvals to enable replicable designs to be easily built across the country.

 With MultiProof approval, nationwide developments will benefit from a faster building consent process.
 Building consent is still required for MultiProof approved designs, but this is limited to addressing site-specific features such as foundations and site services, and must be completed within 10 working days instead of 20.

-The MultiProof changes will remove the following eligibility requirements for all developments, including supermarkets:
+The following eligibility requirements have been removed for all developments, including supermarkets:

-- Requirement for applicants to build a design at least 10 times over 2 years, provided the designs are still intended to be replicated.
+- Requirement for applicants to build the approved design at least 10 times over 2 years, provided the design is still intended to be replicated.

 - Requirement for applicants to intend to build themselves.